rylanharper/nitrogen/README.md

 **Nitrogen** is a Nuxt.js template inspired by Shopify's Hydrogen framework for headless commerce.
 This template is designed to empower Nuxt and Vue developers to build fast, scalable, and customizable storefronts, incorporating key features from Hydrogen’s starter theme.

 > [!IMPORTANT]
-> This template is designed for Nuxt/Vue developers who are already familiar with the Shopify API and have prior experience building headless storefronts.
-While it demonstrates best practices for using Nuxt with the Shopify GraphQL API, it assumes a foundational knowledge of these technologies.
+> This template is designed for developers who are already familiar with the Shopify API and have prior experience building headless storefronts.
+However, if you're eager to learn, this template can also serve as an excellent learning resource to deepen your understanding of headless commerce with Nuxt and Shopify.

 ## Key Features